thenlevy/perso.ens-lyon-nicolas.levy/README.md

 I am a PhD student at [LIP](http://www.ens-lyon.fr/LIP/) in [ENS de Lyon](http://www.ens-lyon.fr/) supervised by [Nicolas Schabanel](http://perso.ens-lyon.fr/nicolas.schabanel).

+My PhD project consists in thinking about DNA nanostructures softwares in terms of user experience.
+More precisely, my goals are to:
+ * identify and come up with features that allow to effectively design DNA nanostrctures
+ * develop tools that implement those features
+ * design ergonomic and easy to use user interfaces that incorporate these tools.

-My PhD project consists in developing [ENSnano](http://www.ens-lyon.fr/ensnano/) a software for designing 3D DNA nanostructures.
+[ENSnano](http://www.ens-lyon.fr/ensnano/) is the result of these reflexions.
+It is a software for designing 3D DNA nanostructures that aims to be powerful, flexible and easy to use.

 ## Research interests